tono8090/demoApp/README.md

 # demoApp
-pending to be added:
+pending to be added:<br>
-1.postgresql inserts via post
+1.postgresql inserts via post <br>
-2.proper endpoints to make requests
+2.proper endpoints to make requests <br>
-3.use geodist to make the calculations
+3.use geodist to make the calculations <br>